Monitoring, Debugging, and Troubleshooting

 Per socket state and performance counters

 Internal performance counters which accumulate information for select(), poll() and epoll_wait() usage by the whole application.
-An additional performance counter logs the CPU usage of VMA during select(), poll(), or epoll_wait() calls.
-VMA calculates this counter only if VMA_CPU_USAGE_STATS parameter is enabled, otherwise this counter is not in use and displays the default value as zero.
+An additional performance counter logs the CPU usage of XLIO during select(), poll(), or epoll_wait() calls.
+XLIO calculates this counter only if XLIO_CPU_USAGE_STATS parameter is enabled, otherwise this counter is not in use and displays the default value as zero.

-Use the included vma_stats utility to view the per-socket information and performance counters during runtime.
+Use the included xlio_stats utility to view the per-socket information and performance counters during runtime.

-Note: For TCP connections, vma_stats shows only offloaded traffic, and not "os traffic."
+Note: For TCP connections, xlio_stats shows only offloaded traffic, and not "os traffic."

 Usage: